"Not the regular Jesus, but one of the several space ones.

 - The false religion practiced by Father Cornello in incorporates many aspects of Roman Catholicism.
-This is especially noteworthy because, in later episodes of the 2003 anime version, it is revealed that Christianity itself is a dead religion; the show implies the timelines of the fictional universe and "our" universe split about a millennium in the past, around the time alchemy is discovered.
+This is especially noteworthy because, in later episodes of the 2003 anime version, it is revealed that Christianity itself is a dead religion; the show implies the timelines of the fictional universe and "our" universe split about a millennium in the past, around the time alchemy was discovered.

 - The Ishvalan religion seems to qualify as Crystal Dragon Islam.
-The Ishvalans have a vaguely Middle Eastern feel, and they are monotheists who worship a deity called Ishvalah, which sounds a lot like Allah (as well as Ishvala, the Sanskrit word for "god", so it could be coincidental).
-Word Of God says that they're essentially what would happen if the indigenous Ainu settled in a Middle Eastern environment.
+The Ishvalans have a vaguely Middle Eastern feel, and they are monotheists who worship a deity called Ishvalah, which sounds a lot like Allah (as well as Ishvar, the Sanskrit word for "god", so it could be coincidental).
+Word of God says that they're essentially what would happen if the indigenous Ainu settled in a Middle Eastern environment.